-Acceptable features related to object programming quickly incorporated into F#:
+- (1) Object programming features acceptable in F#:

-- 1. Instance properties and methods and type-directed name resolution - 2.
-Implicit constructors - 3.
-Static members, i.e. using type names as qualifiers - 4.
-Indexer notation arr.[x]
+- (a) Instance properties and methods and type-directed name resolution

+- (b) Implicit constructors

+- (c) Static members, i.e. using type names as qualifiers

-39 Surprisingly this feature is yet to make it into any version of C#.
+- (d) Indexer notation arr.[x]

-- 5. Named and optional arguments on methods
+- (e) Named and optional arguments on methods

-- 6. Non-hierarchical interface types
+- (f) Non-hierarchical interface types

-- 7. Object expressions
+- (g) Object expressions

-- 8. Explicit interface implementation on object, record and union types)
+- (h) Explicit interface implementation on object, record and union types

-Object programming features that are "ok when necessary" but need some justification and thought:

-- 9. Mutable data (if you're using imperative state) - 10.
-Defining events (an imperative .NET standard but not such a bad one) - 11.
-Defining operators on types (rarely needed but useful for interop) - 12.
-Auto properties (I don't use them much but they are useful for interop) - 13.
-Implementing IDisposable and IEnumerable (both imperative, but pretty normal and a reasonable standard) - 14.
-Tasteful uses of type extensions - 15.
-Structs (for performance) - 16.
-Delegates (for interop) - 17.
-Enums (for interop)

-Object programming features that are included in the design of F# but whose use is generally "going too far", unless there are explicit performance goals, or API-usability goals, or binary compat goals achieved:
+- (2) Object programming features in F# that are "ok when really necessary for performance or API design":

-- 18. Implementation inheritance
+- (a) Mutable data

+- (b) Defining events

+- (c) Defining operators on types

+- (d) Auto properties

-- 19. Nulls and Unchecked.defaultof< >
+- (e) Implementing IDisposable and IEnumerable

+Don Syme

+- (f) Tasteful uses of type extensions

+- (g) Structs (for performance)

+- (h) Delegates (for interop)

+- (i) Enums (for interop)

-- 20. Method overloading
+- (j) Method overloading

-- 21. Additional primary constructors (a form of overloading)
+- (k) Additional primary constructors (a form of overloading)

+- (3) Object programming features in F# that "avoid where possible":

+- (a) Implementation inheritance

+- (b) Nulls and Unchecked.defaultof<>

-Object programming features that are not supported at all
+- (4) Object programming features that are not supported at all:

-- 22. Protected members (they only encourage implementation inheritance). - 23.
-Anything to do with aspect oriented programming
+- (a) Protected members (they encourage implementation inheritance)

+- (b) Anything to do with aspect oriented programming

 Through this process features were progressively incorporated into F# in a way that preserved the essence of the core expression language and emphasized delegation over inheritance.
-I summarize this today by stating that "F# embraces 'object' programming and de-emphasizes 'object-oriented' programming, especially implementation inheritance".40 For example, the "protected" accessibility modifier is not supported even to this day in F#, since it is perceived to encourage implementation inheritance.
+I summarize this today by stating that "F# embraces 'object' programming and de-emphasizes 'object-oriented' programming, especially implementation inheritance" [Syme 2018].
+For example, the "protected" accessibility modifier is not supported even to this day in F#, since it is perceived to encourage implementation inheritance.